Add methods: iroot, root, and roots

 Sorry, I misread this.
 The proposal is about including some of the methods from the gem into Ruby itself.
 Looking at the number of downloads on rubygems.org (8,836 for the latest version), I'm not exactly convinced this needs to be in Ruby itself.

-Updated by jzakiya (Jabari Zakiya) 9 months ago
+Updated by jzakiya (Jabari Zakiya) about 1 year ago

 First, I think you should see the number of downloads for the